msadowski/msadowski.github.io/hireMe/index.md

 I like drones!
 I started working with drones in 2012 and have been working with them since.
 I can offer my expertise in system design and integration, high level programming, sensor integration.
 I have experience working with proprietary and open source autopilots (e.g. Pixhawk).

 ## Robotics
 I speak ROS (Robot Operating System).
-I understand its strengths and weaknesses, if you are considering using ROS for your product let me know and let's discuss it!
+I understand its strengths and weaknesses.
+I have a track of leading multiple robotics projects for various platforms such as multirotors, helicopters, mobile and industrial robots.

 ## Software Development
 I'm an experience C# developer (Windows Forms, WPF, UWP).
 I have years of experience of working on desktop applications such as drone flight management software, GUIs for software for autopilot interfacing, Pan-Tilt-Zoom camera control software.
 If you are looking for an extra developer for your team then feel free to contact me!